El Malpais National Conservation Area | New Mexico

 The El Malpais National Conservation Area (NCA) was established in 1987 to protect nationally significant geological, archaeological, ecological, cultural, scenic, scientific, and wilderness resources surrounding the Zuni-Bandera volcanic field.
 El Malpais translates to "the badlands" in Spanish.

-The NCA includes dramatic sandstone cliffs, canyons, La Ventana Natural Arch, Chain of Craters Back Country Byway, Joe Skeen Campground, the Narrows Picnic Area, and the Cebolla and West Malpais Wilderness Areas.
-There are many opportunities for photography, hiking, camping, and wildlife viewing within this unique NCA.
+The NCA features dramatic sandstone cliffs, canyons, La Ventana Natural Arch, Chain of Craters Back Country Byway, Joe Skeen Campground, the Narrows Picnic Area, and the Cebolla and West Malpais Wilderness Areas – offering exceptional opportunities for photography, hiking, camping, and wildlife viewing.

 For more than 10,000 years, people have interacted with the El Malpais landscape.
 Historic and prehistoric sites provide connections to the past.
-More than mere artifacts, these cultural resources are kept alive by the spiritual and physical presence of contemporary Native American groups, including the Ramah Navajo and Puebloan peoples of Acoma, Laguna, and Zuni.
-These tribes continue their ancestral uses of El Malpais, including gathering plant materials, paying respect, and renewing ties.
+These cultural resources remain alive through the spiritual and physical presence of contemporary Indigenous peoples, including the Ramah Navajo and Puebloan peoples of Acoma, Laguna, and Zuni, who continue their ancestral practices of gathering plant materials, paying respect, and renewing ties to this land.

-Visitors should be cautious during the monsoon season due to unpredictable weather and flash flooding.
-Any outing in El Malpais should include daypacks with water, sturdy hiking boots, snacks, rain gear, a first aid kit, and sunscreen.
-Exploring BLM lava tube caves requires being prepared with warm clothing, protective headgear, three sources of light, and leather gloves.
+Visitors should exercise caution during the monsoon season due to unpredictable weather and flash flooding.
+All visitors should come prepared with water, sturdy hiking boots, snacks, rain gear, a first aid kit, and sunscreen.
+Exploring BLM lava tube caves requires warm clothing, protective headgear, three sources of light, and leather gloves.

 Volunteer camp host applications are accepted year-round.
-Please email [email protected] if interested.
+Please email [email protected] to apply.

 El Malpais National Conservation Area Community Art Program

-The Public Lands Interpretive Association and the Bureau of Land Management invited artists from El Malpais' surrounding areas to participate in a unique collaboration: to create a narrative connection between art and land stewardship, history, culture, and land conservation.
-Highlighting the stewardship, history, culture, and land conservation of El Malpais NCA and celebrating local artists in showcasing the area and its communities for generations to come.
-Through this project, we hope visitors to the area can enjoy art while gaining knowledge about the importance of resources of this unique area of the New Mexico Landscape.
+The Public Lands Interpretive Association and the Bureau of Land Management invited artists from El Malpais' surrounding areas to participate in a unique collaboration – weaving together art, land stewardship, history, culture, and conservation.
+This project celebrates local artists while preserving the history of El Malpais NCA for generations to come.
+We hope visitors will enjoy the artwork on display while deepening their appreciation for the remarkable resources of this area of the New Mexico landscape.

 Join the Adventure at El Malpais NCA!

-The El Malpais NCA Junior Ranger Guide explores the amazing history, culture, geology, and other natural resources found in El Malpais NCA.
-The guide has a variety of educational activities, including word games, logic puzzles, and coloring activities.
-Download the guide to print at home.
-You can also request to have a copy mailed to you by calling the Rio Puerco Field Office at 505-761-8700.
+The El Malpais NCA Junior Ranger Guide explores the history, culture, geology, and natural resources of the area through engaging educational activities, including word games, logic puzzles, and coloring activities.
+Download the guide to print at home, or request to have a copy mailed to you by calling the Rio Puerco Field Office at 505-761-8700.

-When the guide is completed, you can take the oath with an onsite Ranger at El Malpais NCA, become an official El Malpais Junior Ranger, and receive your badge!
-If you are unable to complete the guide on site, mail your completed booklet to the address below and we will send your patch to you!
-100 Sun Ave NE, Suite 330, Albuquerque, NM 87109.
+Once completed, take the oath with an onsite Ranger at El Malpais NCA, become an official El Malpais Junior Ranger, and receive your badge!
+If you are unable to complete the guide on site, mail your completed booklet to 100 Sun Ave NE, Suite 330, Albuquerque, NM 87109 and we will mail your patch to you!

 Accessibility Description (ABA/ADA)

-The BLM Ranger Station, Joe Skeen Campground, and South Narrows Picnic Area all have benches and restrooms, and some areas have water.
+- The BLM Ranger Station, Joe Skeen Campground, and South Narrows Picnic Area all have benches and restrooms.
+Potable water is available at the BLM Ranger station - at the red spigot out front and inside the station.

-There are no established trails.
-Pathways are overwhelmingly uneven roads, paths, or cow trails.
-One needs to be able to walk, scramble, and/or cross flowing water while exposed to the elements.
+- There are no established trails.
+Pathways consist of uneven roads, paths, or cow trails.
+Visitors must be able to walk, scramble, and/or cross flowing water while exposed to the elements.

 Know Before You Go